badbatch/repodog/cli/core/README.md

-  --preid          The pre release ID                                   [string] --skip-posthook  To skip post version lifecycle hook                 [boolean] --skip-prehook   To skip pre version lifecycle hook                  [boolean]
+  --preid          The pre release ID                                   [string] --skip-posthook  To skip post version lifecycle hook                 [boolean] --skip-prehook   To skip pre version lifecycle hook                  [boolean] --verbose        Whether to output verbose logs.                     [boolean]
 ```

+> If you run `repodog cut` with the `--dry-run` flag, you can subsequently cut the dry-run release by re-running `repodog cut` with `dry-run` as the release type.

 #### Script hooks